Thorinair/Princess-Luna/README.md

     - `!lyricsdel` Removes lyrics from the database.
 Specify a track name after the command.
     - `!artadd` Adds an art to the database.
 Specify a track name after the command, and the art URL in the line below.
     - `!artdel` Removes an art from the database.
 Specify a track name after the command.
+    - `!storyadd` Adds a story to the database.
+Specify a track name after the command, and the story text in the lines below.
+    - `!storydel` Removes a story from the database.
+Specify a track name after the command.
     - `!h` Lists the current status of any h chains.
     - `!ignore` Forcefully adds a user ID to a learning ignore list.
     - `!mood` Changes the mood of a larger group of the Ikea Tradfri bulbs to one of the preset configurations available.
 Use without a mood name to list all available ones.